manuelVo/foundryvtt-smart-doors/README.md

 ### Toggle Secret Doors
 ![Toggle Secret Doors demonstration](https://raw.githubusercontent.com/manuelVo/foundryvtt-smart-doors/da5872042ea81e2f41875a193d161331a81a2b6d/media/secret_door_toggle.webp)

 Easily reveal secret doors to players.
-Ctrl+left click secrets doors to turn them into regular doors.
-Ctrl+left click can also be done on normal doors to turn them into secret doors.
-Using this in combination with Tint Secret Doors is recommended so you can actually see what you are doing.
+Alt+left click secrets doors to turn them into regular doors.
+Alt+left click can also be done on normal doors to turn them into secret doors.
+The keybinding for this feature can be reconfigured.

 ### Locked Door Alerts